awl4114awl/lognpacific-public/cyber-range/STIG_AUTOMATION/WN11-CC-000052/README.md

 # Step By Step STIG Automation for STIG ID: WN11-CC-000052

-## ℹ️ Overview
+## ⓘ Overview

-This lab was carried out in The Cyber Range, an Azure-hosted enterprise environment where I replicate real-world detection, investigation, and remediation workflows.
+This lab was carried out in [The Cyber Range](http://joshmadakor.tech/cyber-range), an Azure-hosted enterprise environment where I replicate real-world detection, investigation, and remediation workflows.
 In this scenario, I focused on STIG automation using PowerShell combined with Tenable authenticated scanning.

 To create a realistic compliance and remediation exercise, I deliberately disabled the Windows Firewall on a Windows 11 Pro virtual machine.
 I then worked through a structured STIG implementation lifecycle that mirrors how compliance controls are identified, validated, and enforced in an enterprise environment.